 Our cupping therapy is an ideal treatment for tension, knots, and scar tissue as well as issues concerning circulation.
-Our experienced team at Country Hills Physiotherapy uses this technique to stimulate natural healing and the flushing of toxins out of your body.
+Our experienced team at Country Hills Physiotherapy uses this traditional Chinese medicine technique to stimulate natural healing and the flushing of toxins out of your body.
 It’s very effective at easing tension and providing pain relief in a wide array of conditions.

 Cupping therapy is a unique form of massage using specialized suction cups that facilitate the use of negative pressure.
 Instead of applying pressure to the problem area to release the tension, breaking up and forcing out toxins, it draws them closer to the surface where your lymphatic system can more readily deal with them.

 It provides many of the same benefits as massage therapy (deep tissue massage, hot stone massage, prenatal massage, therapeutic massage, Swedish massage, relaxation massage, sports massage, etc.).
 This form of therapy is particularly useful for dealing with issues that lie deep in the tissues as well as for myofascial release / myofascial cupping which targets the tissues connecting muscles, nerves, blood vessels and blood flow together.